salah5/DeepRL_framework/README.md

 All hyper-parameters are defined in 'params.py'.
 They all have default values.
 You may change them either in the file or as arguments of 'run.py' in the 'run.sh' script.

 * **run**

-(1) check the variables in `run.sh`
+(1) check/modify the variables in `run.sh`

-	* machine: should be 'local' if you run the code on a machine without GPUs, and 'gpu' if you run it on the server
+	* machine: should be 'local' if you run the code on a machine without GPUs, and 'gpu' if you run it on a GPU server
-	* experiment: is the name of the active experiment.
+	* experiment: is the name of the running experiment.
 This name is used to save the log file in the logs directory.

 (2) run the script in a command line